devtron-labs/devtron/docs/user-guide/plugins/jira-updater.md

 # Jira Issue Updater

 ## Introduction
-The Jira Issue Updater plugin extends the capabilities of Devtron CI by allowing updates to JIRA issues directly from the pipeline.
-It can add build pipeline status and docker image ID as a comment on JIRA tickets, keeping the issue tracking synchronized with your CI processes.
+The Jira Issue Updater plugin extends the capabilities of Devtron CI by allowing updates to Jira issues directly from the pipeline.
+It can add build pipeline status and docker image ID as a comment on Jira tickets, keeping the issue tracking synchronized with your CI processes.

 ### Prerequisites